darktjm/ebaz/README.md

     maybe because my board has the oscillator, so I haven't really tested if it works.

+  - `ysv-supt.v` - macro library to assist in one of the issues porting SystemVerilog code to yosys-native (rather than the Surelog plugin).
+See `demo/hdmi` for example usage.

-  - `demo` - against my better judgement, I have included my simple demo which exercises the components I want: LEDs, pushbuttons, speaker, LCD, USB UART (echos @115200), ethernet passthrough, and HDMI.
+  - `demo` - against my better judgement, I have included my simple demo which exercises the components I want: LEDs, pushbuttons, expansion connector (H4), speaker, LCD, USB UART (echos @115200), ethernet passthrough, and HDMI.
 There seems to be an issue with the LCD backlight, even though another demo I have (the ulx3s-misc collatz example ported to the ebaz) seems to work, at least in that regard.
 Parts were taken from other projects which were independently verified as working, to eliminate possible errors on my part (but I still managed to sneak an error into the uart code):
       - LCD support: <https://github.com/emard/ulx3s-misc> spi_display example
       - HDMI with audio support: <https://github.com/hdl-util/hdmi> with some modifications by me.
 It's System Verilog, not supported by